 I would love to visit the Dominican Republic and especially check out the amazing Carnival de La Vega.
 I’m pretty sure my kids would be pretty dangerous with a vejiga as well!

-When we were in Jamaica last year, Mr. N and I left our resort and did some side trips around the local area.
+When we were in Jamaica last year, my husband and I left our resort and did some side trips around the local area.
 Our children refused to budge from the resort and so we had some lovely grown-up time on our own.
 Our favourite expedition was to the Good Hope Plantation near Falmouth.

 The Good Hope Plantation was established in 1774 as a sugar estate.
 In its heyday, the estate belonged to John Tharpe, the largest land and slave owner in Jamaica.
 Responsible for about 3000 slaves, he was reputed to be one of the better slave owners.
 He established a church, hospital and school for his slaves.
 Even after the slaves were emancipated, they continued as workers on the estate.
 Of course, there probably were limited in their options.

 The gatehouse was made with balance stones.
 Balance stones were the flagstones used on the ships to provide ballast when they came empty from England to Jamaica to pick up the sugar and rum.